The past year was a recovery year for dividends.

 Members of the Kiplinger Dividend 15, our favorite dividend stocks, benefited from the resurgence.
 All of our companies boosted their payouts over the past year.
 As a group, our dividend payers yield an average of 3.2%, more than twice the S&P 500's 1.4% yield.

 Things weren't as rosy on a total-return basis, however.
 Over the past 12 months, the Dividend 15 returned 21.1%, on average, compared with a 29.3% gain for the broad market.
 The biggest gainer was asset manager Blackstone, whose shares rose 116.8% in the past year.
 Emerson Electric, drugmaker AbbVie, computer chip manufacturer Texas Instruments and energy firm Enterprise Products Partners also posted market-beating returns.
 Laggards were led by Air Products & Chemicals and defense contractor Lockheed Martin.

 Annual dividend is based on the most recent dividend payment.
 Five-year dividend growth rate is annualized.
 Sources: Company websites, Morningstar, S&P Dow Jones Indices, Yahoo Finance.
-Prices and other data as of July 2, 2020, unless otherwise noted.
+Returns and data are through Oct.
+8.